Newborn Baby Tests and Care

-- The auditory brain stem response (ABR) test uses patches, called electrodes, to determine how the auditory nerve reacts to sound.
+- the auditory brain stem response (ABR) test uses patches, called electrodes, to determine how the auditory nerve reacts to sound

-- The otoacoustic emissions (OAE) test involves placing microphones into the baby’s ears to detect nearby sounds.
+- the otoacoustic emissions (OAE) test involves placing microphones into the baby’s ears to detect nearby sounds

 Newborn screening tests

 Newborn screening tests look for serious developmental, genetic and metabolic disorders.
 Although these disorders are extremely rare, it is important to test for them right away so that action can be taken immediately before complications develop.
-Washington state law requires all babies born in the state be tested for congenital disorders before they are discharged from the hospital.
+Washington State law requires all babies born in the state to be tested for congenital disorders before they are discharged from the hospital.
 The tests are performed by pricking the baby’s heel once to obtain a few drops of blood.

 It is important to note that screening tests do not diagnose illnesses.
 They identify which babies need additional testing to confirm or rule out illnesses.
 Good screening tests have a low false-negative rate (if the test is normal, the child should be healthy), but may have a high false-positive rate (as many affected children as possible should test positive, even if this means many healthy children also test positive).

 In the United States, individual states regulate newborn screening, so the diseases being screened vary considerably from state to state.
-In Washington state, newborns must be tested for the following disorders:
+In Washington State, newborns must be tested for the following disorders: